Year 5 and Year 7 in 2025

-After introducing a Year 5 and Year 6 cohort in 2023, enrolments are OPEN for 2024 for families looking for Catholic coeducation in Year 5 in inner-city Brisbane.
-Applications in other year levels are also being accepted.
+After introducing a Year 5 cohort in 2023, enrolments are OPEN for 2025 for families looking for Catholic coeducation in Year 5 in inner-city Brisbane.

 A primary school approach with high school opportunities providing more resources, more support, and more options.